BouncingPixel/Node-Template-Basic-/README.md

   - Require logged in
   - Require logged out
   - Require user's role is at least some level
+  - File uploads
+- Single sign on capability pre-built for:
+  - Facebook
+  - Google
+  - Twitter
+  - LinkedIn
 - Security:
   - Lock login attempts after a certain number of incorrect attempts
   - Login attempts are protected from timing attacks
   - CSRF attack mitigation
   - X-FRAME-OPTIONS requires same origin to prevent Clickjacking
+  - Capability to redirect to HTTPS
+  - HSTS header when require-HTTPS is enabled
+  - Capability to redirect to required domain
 - Command line tools for performing common tasks:
   - Inserting new data into the database using Mongoose model schemas
   - Reset the password of a user to a specific password